justincormack/sign-index/README.md

 but are still only being used for a few use cases.
 So this proposal for a design for inline signatures is not designed to replace references but to provide a signing framework that can be used now in any registry.
 It is not the design that you might want if you were designing the format from scratch, but it seems a clean design on top of the standards that already exist.
+Some applications require inline signatures as they need to refer to signed content, which you can by pointing at a signed index.

 Design constraints
 - works on all registries without changes